The Story of My Anger: A Deep Dive into Jasminne Mendez’s YA Debut

 What do you hope readers take away from The Story of My Anger?

 That art can be activism.
 Activism is a marathon, not a sprint.
-Even if the change that we want doesn’t happen right away, we can and should keep fighting.
-We all have a voice and a story that matters, and we should use that voice and that story to uplift others and to make a change in our communities — whether big or small.
+Even if the change we want doesn’t happen right away, we can and should keep fighting.
+We all have a voice and a story that matters.
+We should use our voice and story to uplift others and make a change in our communities—big or small.

-Something that I continue to think about with this book, and as well as in my own life, is that activism doesn’t have to be on the frontlines.
-Yulieta and her brother are very much on the frontlines at some point, but we can see that their mom is more in the background as a patient advocate.
-There’s different ways that we can influence the resistance, the cause, the revolution — whatever causes that we are wanting to make an impact on.
-I hope students realize that, if you’re not a public speaker or it terrifies you, you don’t have to speak in public.
-But there are other ways you can help.
-There are other talents that you have that you can give back to your community, and to those causes that matter to you.
-So I hope the students are able to see themselves in at least one of these characters and think, ‘Oh, I can do that.
+I think about how activism doesn’t have to be on the frontlines.
+Yulieta and her brother are on the frontlines at times, but their mom is a patient advocate in the background.
+There are different ways to influence the resistance or causes we care about.
+I hope students realize that if public speaking terrifies them, they don’t have to speak in public.
+There are other talents they can use to help their communities and causes that matter to them.
+I hope they see themselves in these characters and think, ‘Oh, I can do that.
 Maybe that’s how I can help.’
 That’s my hope.

 _____________________